J.F. Oberlin University

 * Housing expense is based on dormitory expenses.
 Expenses for homestay have a higher rent and placement fee.
 Students interested in homestay would also be required to pay for transportation to and from school.
 Homestay includes all meals except weekday lunch.

-* Other includes mandatory Japanese National Health Insurance Policy which would be in addition to the UMSL mandatory health insurance.
+* Other includes mandatory Japanese National Health Insurance Policy which would be in addition to the UMSL mandatory health insurance, and orientation fee.